MSalehKoinWorks/grpc-two/README.md

-This repository to cover https://koinworks.atlassian.net/browse/KB-1253 task
+This repository to cover https://koinworks.atlassian.net/browse/KB-1253 task (as server)